wazuh/wazuh-documentation/source/installation-guide/installing-splunk/splunk_forwarder.rst

   - index = wazuh, default index name where alerts will be stored.
   - sourcetype = wazuh, default sourcetype for alerts.

-2. Edit the ``$SPLUNK_FORWARDER_HOME/etc/system/local/props.conf`` file and add the following.
+2. For consuming data inputs, Splunk needs to specify what kind of format will be handled.
+That's why the file `props.conf` exists, so please edit the ``$SPLUNK_FORWARDER_HOME/etc/system/local/props.conf`` file and add the following.
 If it doesn't exist, create it:

   .. code-block:: console